zh4ui/devtools/Eclipse.md

 * Menu: Project > [Properties] > Project Natures
     * Add things like `C Nature` or `CDT Builder Project`

+Another way to do it: right click a general project in Project Explorer to show the context menu, then select New > Convert to a C/C++ Project.

 **turn off cursor blinking**

 Not that I know, but you can turn off cursor blinking at system level [How to disable Caret Blinking in Eclipse?](https://stackoverflow.com/questions/49233299/how-to-disable-caret-blinking-in-eclipse)